irfanhakim-as/homelab-wiki/topics/immich.md

         default:
       ```

-      **(Optional)** If your host deployment environment is capable of hardware transcoding, uncomment the following section in the Docker compose file:
+      **(Optional)** If your host deployment environment is capable of hardware transcoding, uncomment the following section in the Compose file:

       ```diff
         immich-server: